migssgim12/python_class/2_Functional_Iteration/peaks_and_valleys.md

 1. `peaks_and_valleys` - uses the above two functions to compile a single list of the peaks and valleys in order of appearance in the original data.

-1. `chop` - uses the aboce functions to generate a data structure: a list of lists, each list representing a single "slope" or area from peak to valley (terminally inclusive).
+1. `chop` - uses the above functions to generate a data structure: a list of lists, each list representing a single "slope" or area from peak to valley (terminally inclusive).

 Here is a reference of the test data: